-The DroneRules.eu website is operated by a consortium composed of private commercial entities based in Belgium, France, Germany and United-Kingdom.
+The DroneRules.eu website was operated by a consortium composed of private commercial entities based in Belgium, France, Germany and United-Kingdom.
 If you want to know more about the members of the DroneRules.eu Consortium, click on “About” at the bottom of the page.
 The DroneRules.eu website is currently not being operated by the consortium as the contract with COSME has ended.

 DroneRules.eu does not provide personalised legal advice.
 We do make recommendations and useful tips available on our website, but we cannot answer individual requests for clarification about EU or national legislation.
 However, we will point you to the relevant information and/or your national point of contact.
 You should always consult a suitable qualified professional if you need specific advice.

 DroneRules.eu is not a regulatory authority.
 DroneRules.eu has no legal competence or authority to regulate drone activities.
 Consequently, DroneRules.eu does not comment on EU and national policies, nor does it deliver pilot licences, certificates or any other official document.
 However, we can point you to the relevant national and European authorities.

 Unless it is not already part of the public domain, the content available on the DroneRules.eu website is the property of the EU.
 It can be used freely by any interested party that has received authorisation to do so.